AlexxIT/go2rtc/README.md

 If you need Web interface protection without Home Assistant Add-on - you need to use reverse proxy, like [Nginx](https://nginx.org/), [Caddy](https://caddyserver.com/), [Ngrok](https://ngrok.com/), etc.

 PS.
-Additionally WebRTC opens a lot of random UDP ports for transmit encrypted media.
-They work without problems on the local network.
-And sometimes work for external access, even if you haven't opened ports on your router.
-But for stable external WebRTC access, you need to configure the TCP port.
+Additionally WebRTC will try to use the 8555 UDP port for transmit encrypted media.
+It works without problems on the local network.
+And sometimes also works for external access, even if you haven't opened this port on your router (thanks to [UPnP](https://pt.wikipedia.org/wiki/Universal_Plug_and_Play)).
+But for stable external WebRTC access, you need to open the 8555 port on your router for both TCP and UDP.

 ## Codecs madness